LenHodgeman/digitalpersona-web-sample/index.md

 ### Enroll User credential

-**Purpose: Provides a demonstration of enrolling the various types of DigitalPersona credentials.
+**Purpose**: Provides a demonstration of enrolling the various types of  DigitalPersona credentials.
 **Actions**: Click *Enroll* and follow the onscreen instructions for enrolling each specific credential.
 For additional detailed instructions on enrolling credentials, see your DigitalPersona Client Guide.
 **Results**: If successful, displays *OK*.